TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 :url: https://embed.grasple.com/exercises/316a02be-a293-4340-ac81-47a6b25b115d?id=110658
 :label: grasple_exercise_7_4_5
 :dropdown:
-:description: Finding the LS solution for 3x2 system in a geometric way
+:description: Finding the LS solution for 3x2 system in a geometric way.

 ::::